tobbad/micropython_lib/display/README.md

 4                 | G[ 7][ 0][ 1] | G[ 7][15][ 1] | B[ 5][15][ 1] | B[ 5][ 0][ 1] | G[ 5][15][ 1] | G[ 5][ 0][ 1] | R[ 5][15][ 1] | R[ 5][ 0][ 1] |
 5                 | B[ 7][ 0][ 1] | B[ 7][15][ 1] | B[ 6][15][ 1] | B[ 6][ 0][ 1] | G[ 6][15][ 1] | G[ 6][ 0][ 1] | R[ 6][15][ 1] | R[ 6][ 0][ 1] |

+As you can see the two LSB are sueddifferently from the lower bits.